ACGaming/UniversalTweaks/README.md

 * No Crafting Repair: Disables crafting recipes for repairing tools
 * No Golems: Disables the manual creation of golems and withers
 * No Leftover Breath Bottles: Disables dragon's breath from leaving off empty bottles when a stack is brewed with
-* No Lightning Flash: Disables the flashing of skybox and ground brightness on lightning strikes
 * No Night Vision Flash: Disables the flashing effect when the night vision potion effect is about to run out
 * No Potion Shift: Disables the inventory shift when potion effects are active
 * No Redstone Lighting: Disables lighting of active redstone, repeaters, and comparators to improve performance